MichaelEvans/ColorArt/README.md

 Right now you'll need to download and add this as a library project, but it will soon be available on Maven Central for use with Gradle.

 ```
+// get a bitmap and analyze it
 Bitmap bitmap = BitmapFactory.decodeResource(getResources(), R.drawable.album);
 ColorArt colorArt = new ColorArt(bitmap);

+// get the colors
 colorArt.getBackgroundColor()
 colorArt.getPrimaryColor()
 colorArt.getSecondaryColor()